-Fiddlehead fig trees (Ficus lyrate), also known as fiddle-leaf figs, grow in rainforests and are native to West Africa where they grow to forty feet.
+Hello, fellow readers, Fiddlehead fig trees (Ficus lyrate), also known as fiddle-leaf figs, grow in rainforests and are native to West Africa, where they grow to forty feet.
 As a houseplant, they stay shorter, of course, and rarely flower or fruit.
 They’ve become quite a craze; I found out, and I can see why.
-Fiddle figs have foot-long leaves (or more), in varying shapes on the same plant.
+Fiddle figs have foot-long leaves (or more) in varying shapes on the same plant.
 They stand out with noticeable veins and wavy edges.
 Their leathery silhouette looks like a fiddle, hence the common name.

 Yellowing leaves are often a sign of too much water.

 Typically, I advise folks not to fertilize indoor plants during the winter when plants are resting, as it can add to plant stress.
-However, if not fed during the growing season, maybe a bit of food is wise.
+However, a bit of food may be wise if not fed during the growing season.
 If Suz’s fig just started turning yellow, it could be a sign of too much water.
 I suggested a moisture meter probe you can buy for about ten bucks to monitor the wetness of the soil.

 It turns out, “The tree is in a Lechuza pot which registers the water, that’s why the yellow leaves are boggling,” Suz said and added, “I gave it some fertilizer recommended for fiddle trees because I didn’t ever fertilize it.
 I’ll let you know how it does!
 Thank you got all of your help!”

 I had never heard of her fancy pot made in Germany, though I know about self-watering containers.
 They’re especially helpful for those often away from home.
 Or for hot spots on the patio in the heat of the summer.
 They keep the soil moist no matter the environment.